 I have found that anything I can cook in the regular oven I can cook in the halogen oven.
 Baked potatoes and roast potatoes are perfect and they cook quickly.

 To cook perfect roast, I first boil the potatoes in a pan of salted water and then allow them to simmer for about 4 mins.
-Drain the potatoes and put the them on a halogen baking tray.
-Spray the potatoes with olive oil and then season again with salt.
+Then I drain the potatoes and put the them on a halogen baking tray.
+I spray the potatoes with olive oil and then season again with salt.
 They go in the halogen and come out perfect, crisp and golden on the outside and soft and fluffy in the middle.

 For an even quicker tasty potato dish, place new potatoes straight onto a halogen baking tray.
 Spray potatoes with olive oil and season with plenty of salt.
 Place in halogen oven until they turn golden.
 You can sprinkle on some garlic or herbs to make these potatoes even more special.